 Scanning begins by breaking the scanning process into three distinct phases:

-- Determining if a system is alive– It is the process of determining whether a target system is turned on and capable of communicating or interacting with the machine.
+- Determining if a system is alive– This approach is used to identify if the targeted system is on and able to interact and communicate with the machine.

-- Port scanning the system– It is the process of identifying the specific ports and services running a particular host (A port is a data connection that allows a computer to exchange information with other computers, software, or devices).
+- Port scanning the system– This approach is used to determine certain services and ports running a specific host (A port is a data connection that allows a computer to exchange information with other computers, software, or devices).

 - Scanning the system for vulnerabilities-Vulnerability scanning is the process of locating and identifying known weaknesses in the services and software running on a target machine.
 Tools like Nessus are great starters to vulnerability testing and are also available free of cost.